-- The minimum capital requirement for a foreign investor investing jointly with domestic investors shall be 150,000 US dollars.
+However, the minimum capital requirement for a foreign investor investing jointly with domestic investors shall be 150,000 US dollars.

-- The minimum capital required of a foreign investor investing in architectural or engineering works or related technical consultancy services, technical testing and analysis or in publishing shall be:
+Further, the minimum capital required of a foreign investor investing in architectural or engineering works or related technical consultancy services, technical testing and analysis or in publishing shall be:

 - 100,000 US dollars if the investment is made wholly on his own;

 - 50,000 US dollars if the investment is made jointly with domestic investors.

 Foreign investors in Ethiopia are allowed to carry out their business in any of the following forms;

 - Sole proprietorship;

 - Enterprise established in Ethiopia or abroad;